If you are applying to Covenant College, the regular decision application deadline is March 1 and the fee for the application costs $35.

 What is Covenant College's acceptance rate?

-✅ Covenant College's acceptance rate is 89%.
+✅ Covenant College has an acceptance rate of 89%.

 What is the early decision acceptance rate at Covenant College?

 🟨 Covenant College may or may not offer early decision.
 The school has not provided any information on early decision including ED acceptance rates.

 To learn more about Covenant College, choose from the options below:

 Visit the College Confidential forums to join the conversation about Covenant College